Alan Gagloyev: Domestic policy

 After spending his entire political career up to his election as an opposition figure against the repressive government of Anatoly Bibilov, who used his office of president to crush political dissident and shut down opposition parties, including Gagloev's own Alanian Union, Gagloev was accused of using his power as president to target Bibilov and his supporters ahead of the 2024 elections.
 Oleg Gagloev, Alan Gagloev's minister of justice, stated that Bibilov's party, United Ossetia, might be suspended due to failing to properly fill out campaign finance forms at the end of 2022 after multiple warnings.
 United Ossetia's chairman, and speaker of Parliament Alan Tadtaev, called the threats "stupid" as suspending United Ossetia would cause a governmental collapse as United Ossetia has 14 of the 34 seats in Parliament.
 Tadtaev would be pressured to resign as speaker shortly after and was replaced by Alan Alborov, a member of Gagloev's Nykhaz.

-As part of his presidential campaign, Alan Gagloev promised a pay increase to transportation and hospital workers.
+Corruption allegations emerged almost immediately as Gagloev had promised using South Ossetia's cash reserves to pay transportation and hospital workers bonuses during his campaign.
 However, once in office, these pay raises never came.
-The government cited an overall downturn in the South Ossetian economy as it seeks fiscal independence, however, Gagloev's opposition claims that he's pocketing the money to use in the 2024 elections as a campaign chest.
+The government cited an overall downturn in the South Ossetian economy as it seeks fiscal independence, however, Gagloev's opposition claims that he pocketed the money to use in the 2024 elections as a campaign chest.